symfony-cmf/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

 We have explained you that the CMF is based on a database, in order to make it editable by an admin without changing the code.
 But we haven't told you how that admin will be able to maintain the website.
 Now it's time to reveal how to do that: Using the SonataAdminBundle_.
-All the CMF bundles do is providing an Admin class for the documents it uses.
+All the CMF bundles that define editable elements also provide integration to make those elements editable in Sonata Admin.

 By default, all Admin classes in the CMF bundles will be activated when the :doc:`SonataDoctrinePhpcrAdminBundle <../bundles/doctrine_phpcr_admin>` is